avadhesh-kubematics/bestPath/jenkins/README.md

 - To stop the registry and remove all data: `docker container stop registry && docker container rm -v registry`

+Local tests with docker-compose:

+1. Start the registry: `docker run -d -p 5000:5000 --name registry registry:2`

+2. Pull (or build) some image: `docker pull nginx`

+3. Tag the image so that it points to the registry: `docker image tag nginx localhost:5000/testimage`

+4. `docker-compose push`

 ## Run

 - Repository: 192.168.160.99

 ## Authors